stevespringett/vulndb-data-mirror/README.md

 VulnDB Data Mirror
 ================

-A simple Java command-line utility to mirror the entire contents of the VulnDB service.
+A simple Java command-line utility to mirror the entire contents of the [VulnDB] service from [Risk Based Security].

 The intended purpose of vulndb-data-mirror is to be able to replicate the VulnDB vulnerabiity data inside a company firewall so that local (faster) access to data can be achieved and reused by the [OWASP Dependency-Check] and [OWASP Dependency-Track] ecosystem.

+The VulnDB service utilizes a paginated REST API that must be walked for each type of feed.
+Due the large data-set the service provides, it may take an hour or more to mirror the contents.
+Because of the performance impact due to this design, a separate mirroring utility is favorable instead of introducing VulnDB mirroring functionality in Dependency-Check or Dependency-Track.
+VulnDB Data Mirror serves this purpose.

 For best results, use vulndb-data-mirror with cron or another scheduler to keep the mirrored data fresh.

+A subscription to VulnDB is required for use.
+Contact [VulnDB] for evaluation and subscription information.

 Usage
 ----------------